Medical Leaves of Absence

 If a staff or faculty member notifies the Dean of Students and/or the student’s academic dean that a student’s conduct, actions or statements indicate that the student: (i) poses a threat of harm to the safety of others (either directly or through an inability to safely perform any necessary functions as a student); and/or (ii) is engaged (or may engage) in behavior or conduct that is disrupting the academic experience of others on campus, the dean will promptly assess such concerns and determine, together with any experts they engage with to help in this determination, whether there is a problem, the nature, duration and severity of the problem, and the probability that such harm or disruption may occur.

 The Dean of Students and the student’s academic dean will promptly meet with the student to analyze the situation.
 If a medical situation is involved, the student may be asked to provide medical information from a healthcare provider in order to clarify the situation as necessary.
 Considering all the information, the deans will determine if a problem exists and, if so, whether a reasonable modification of policies, practices or procedures or the provision of auxiliary aids or services can appropriately mitigate the problem.
 If so, following such an accommodation/modification, the student will be permitted to continue with their studies.
-At any point during the investigative process, the student will have the right to take voluntary medical leave of absence following the procedure stated above.
+At any point during this process, the student will have the right to take voluntary medical leave of absence following the procedure stated above.
 In addition, at any point in this process the Dean of Students or the student’s academic dean may engage professional experts to provide advice on the situation.

 If an accommodation/modification cannot sufficiently alleviate the risk/disruption to allow the student to remain actively enrolled, and the student is not able or willing to take a voluntary medical leave of absence, the deans may recommend that the student be placed on a compulsory medical leave of absence.
 The student will be sent a letter notifying him or her of the deans’ recommendation for a compulsory medical leave of absence, the basis for such a recommendation, and inviting the student to a hearing on this matter.
 This hearing—granting the student the opportunity to respond to this recommendation—will be conducted by one member of the President’s Cabinet, ideally another dean, and will be held no sooner than five (5) days after the letter is sent to the student.
 If necessary, the student may request accommodations (e.g., modifications to policies, practices, or procedures; the need for an auxiliary aid or service) to participate in the hearing.
 At this hearing, the student may submit additional medical records and/or other appropriate information / documentation.
 The hearing officer(s) will decide whether to accept the recommendation, reject it, or modify it and will inform the student within 24 hours of their decision, in writing.
 The hearing will be digitally recorded.